Nntraveler/Java_learning_repo/readme.md

   - The name of an interface to implement or a class to extend.
 In this example, the anonymous class is implementing the interface HelloWorld.
   - Parentheses that contain the arguments to a constructor.
 Note: When you implement an interface, there is no constructor, so you use an empty pair of parentheses.
   - A body, which is a class declaration body.
 More specifically, in the body, method declarations are allowed but statements are not.

+### 3.4.2 Lambda Expressions and Stream

+#### Introduction

+#### Lambda Expressions

+- `(type parameters) -> {statements;}`
+- Treat functionality as method argument, or code as data
+- Some parts are optional if possible
+  - Parameter types
+  - Parentheses
+  - Braces
+  - return
+- Variable scope
+  - The same scope as its enclosing scope
+  - access local variables and parameters of the enclosing scope that are final of effectively final
+- Standard functional interfaces

+#### Stream
+- Aggregate operation: computing a single value from a collection of values
+  - Results may be primitive value, void or an object
+- A stream is a sequence of data elements supporting sequential and parallel aggregate operations

+**Creating streams**
+- From values: `Stream.of(T...)`
+- Empty streams: `Stream.empty()`
+- From arrays: `Arrays.stream(T[] array)`
+- From collections: `Collection.stream()`

+**Immediate operations**

+- filter()
+- map()
+- sorted()
+- limit()

+**Terminal operations**

+- min()
+- max()
+- count()
+- findAny()
+- toArray()
+- collect()

+#### Best Practice
+- Prefer lambdas to anonymous classes
+- Prefer method references to lambdas
+- Favor the use of standard functional interfaces
+  - Declare a new interface only necessary
+- Prefer Collection to Stream as a return type
+- Be careful when making streams parallel

 ## 3.5 Enum Types